Addressing the Sexual Health Needs of Adolescents During Humanitarian Crises

 To put this last figure into perspective, the number of young people under 18 who have been violently displaced from home is more than the number of people in the whole state of North Carolina or the entire nation of Greece.

 In addition, adolescents, and especially adolescent girls, are at a disproportionately higher risk of contracting HIV/AIDS.
 UNICEF estimates that, globally, 2 million adolescents have HIV/AIDS.
-That means 5% of the population living with the disease are adolescents.
-The organization also notes that more than half of the 18.7 million people affected by the recent (2015) Ebola outbreak in western Africa are adolescents.
+That is, 5% of the population living with the disease are adolescents.
+The organization also notes that more than half of the 18.7million people affected by the recent (2015) Ebola outbreak in western Africa are adolescents.

 In an increasingly capitalist, globalized and unstable world, those with the most bargaining power dictate the policies and practices that affect everyone else.
 The further people are removed from this power, the less control they have over their lives and bodies.